 '''

-list

-Received Packet is delivered as a list.

-binary

-Received Packet is delivered as a binary.

 {ip, Address}

 If the host has many network interfaces, this option specifies which one to use.

 {ifaddr, Address}

 Same as {ip, Address}.
 If the host has many network interfaces, this option specifies which one to use.

 \{fd, integer() >= 0\}

 If a socket has somehow been opened without using gen_udp, use this option to pass the file descriptor for it.

 If Port is not set to 0 and/or {ip, ip_address()} is combined with this option, the fd is bound to the

 specified interface and port after it is being opened.
 If these options are not specified, it is assumed that the fd

 is already bound appropriately.

 inet6

 Sets up the socket for IPv6.

 inet

 Sets up the socket for IPv4.

 local

 Sets up a Unix Domain Socket.
 See inet:local_address()

 {udp_module, module()}

 Overrides which callback module is used.
-Defaults to inet udp for IPv4 and inet6 udp for IPv6.
+Defaults to inet_udp for IPv4 and inet6_udp for IPv6.

-{multicast_if, Address}
+{multicast if, Address}

 Sets the local device for a multicast socket.

 {multicast_loop, true | false}

 When true, sent multicast packets are looped back to the local sockets.

 {multicast_ttl, Integer}

-Option multicast_ttl changes the time-to-live (TTL) for outgoing multicast datagrams to control the scope
+Option multicast ttl changes the time-to-live (TTL) for outgoing multicast datagrams to control the scope

 of the multicasts.

 Datagrams with a TTL of 1 are not forwarded beyond the local network.
 Defaults to 1.

 {add_membership, {MultiAddress, InterfaceAddress}}

 Joins a multicast group.

 {drop_membership, {MultiAddress, InterfaceAddress}}

 Leaves a multicast group.

 Opt

 See inet:setopts/2.

+'''

 The returned socket Socket is used to send packets from this port with send/4.
-When UDP packets arrive at the

-'''

-opened port, if the socket is in an active mode, the packets are delivered as messages to the controlling process:
+When UDP packets arrive at the opened port, if the socket is in an active mode, the packets are delivered as messages to the controlling process: